Last Updated on July 4, 2023

-The Aussie Shepherd will create a strong bond with you over time and become your devoted friend, below you will find out some interesting facts about the Australian Shepherd that you’ve probably never heard of.
+The Aussie Shepherd will create a strong bond with you over time and become your devoted friend; you will find some interesting facts about the Australian Shepherd you’ve probably never heard of.

-The Australian Shepherd has gained huge popularity all over the world due to its loyal, smart and energetic nature.
+The Australian Shepherd has gained immense popularity worldwide due to its loyal, intelligent and energetic nature.
+However, the facts show that Australian Shepherd is a loving and caring animal.
 This pet is an excellent working dog.
-However, the facts show that Australian Shepherd is a loving and caring animal.

-1. The Australian Shepherd doesn’t really come from Australia
+1. The Australian Shepherd Doesn’t Come From Australia

-In fact, there are still a lot of questions regarding the history of this fabulous breed.
+There are still many questions regarding this fabulous breed’s history.
 The name of the breed makes people believe that it originates in Australia.
 But that’s not exactly true.
 It is commonly believed that these dogs first appeared in the Basque region of Spain.
 Local Shepherds used the dogs for herding purposes.
-In the late 1880s those Shepherds came to the United States in search of work.
-They took the route through Australia where they stayed for some time before reaching the USA.
+In the late 1880s, those Shepherds came to the United States for work.
+They took the route through Australia, where they stayed for some time before reaching the USA.

 The Australian Shepherds usually have pale blue eyes.
-However, these amazing animals may also have the eyes of such colours as:
+However, these fantastic animals may also have eyes of such colours as:

 The Aussie is a unique breed that may have eyes of different colours.
 This condition is known as heterochromia.
 Sometimes these dogs have marbled eyes.
 That means that each eye can be a mix of several colours.

-Today, you can find the Australian Shepherds in different colours.
-However, only 4 colours have been officially recognised:
+Today, you can find Australian Shepherds in different colours.
+However, only four colours have been officially recognised: